 Web Developers Have Highly Technical Skills

 The fact is, web designers and developers are professionals who have had years of education and experience.
 The technical skill sets needed to do the job well, are simply not possessed by your average administrator.
-The frequency of changes in the digital world, especially in web design and search engine optimization (SEO is a story for another day), is tricky to keep up with and what was once the case three years ago may not be today – and how would they know that?
+The frequency of changes in the digital world, especially in web design and search engine optimization is tricky to keep up with and what was once the case three years ago may not be today.

 Dump The DIY Website – Know When To Hire It Out